 During sexual intercourse, serotonin is one of the central regulators of the ejaculatory reflex.
-Dapoxetine hydrochloride increases its concentration in the synaptic cleft (pathway of mediators), inhibiting the reuptake of receptors.
+Dapoxetine increases its concentration in the synaptic cleft (pathway of mediators), inhibiting the reuptake of receptors.
 The result is a slight antidepressant effect and an increase in the time to ejaculation.

 Method of administration and recommended dosages